 What Makes up Your Borrower Profile?

-In order to fully understand why you might be rejected for a loan or credit card, it is important to consider the factors that make up your borrower profile.
-It can be upsetting to be rejected for a financial product, particularly when you hear so much about how they are quick and easy to access, or you have been recommended the product by a friend or family member.
+To fully understand why you might be rejected for a loan or credit card, it is important to consider the factors that make up your borrower profile.
+It can be upsetting to be rejected for a financial product, particularly when you hear so much about how they are quick and easy to access, or a friend or family member has recommended you the product too.
 Where you are rejected for a credit card or loan, rather than continue to apply for products from different lenders, you should seek to find out why that lender rejected you.
 Here are the key factors that affect whether you will be accepted for a payday loan.

-Under various government regulations, all lenders must carry out affordability checks prior to approving any loan or credit application.
+Under various government regulations, all lenders must carry out affordability checks before approving any loan or credit application.
 To determine whether the credit is affordable for you, the lender will assess your income vs your expenses.
-In order to be affordable, you must be left with enough money to cover your repayments.
+To be affordable, you must be left with enough money to cover your repayments.

-If you have been rejected for a loan or credit card on the basis of affordability, you may wish to look at decreasing your outgoings and increasing your income.
-You should never lie about your income or expenses just to obtain a loan or credit card.
-Try to find ways of reducing what you spend, even by a little and increasing what you earn.
-Perhaps you could get a part time job, or cut back on unnecessary expenses.
+If you have been rejected for a loan or credit card based on affordability, you may wish to look at decreasing your outgoings and increasing your income.
+You should never lie about your income or expenses to obtain a loan or credit card.
+Instead, try to find ways of reducing what you spend, even by a little and increasing what you earn.
+Perhaps you could get a part-time job or cut back on unnecessary expenses.

 Your Credit History

 Many credit brokers will not deny you a loan because of your credit history, and in fact, some specialise in taking on customers with adverse credit.
-However, some lenders will take account of your credit history when making the decision whether to lend to you or not.
+However, some lenders will take account of your credit history when deciding whether to lend to you or not.
 However, lenders may not make this clear to you when you make your loan application.
-Generally, borrowers who are deemed to be ‘high-risk’ will have a poor credit score, among other factors.
+Generally, borrowers deemed to be ‘high-risk’ will have a poor credit score, among other factors.